paintings

 1954Chant for Kurdaitcha was the second of four series inspired by Aboriginal ritual and legend.
 It followed The Cord to Altcheringa (1953) and appeared shortly before Love Magic.
 In 1956 the artist produced the last of the set: ten large panels depicting The Legend of the Black Swan.

-All four series reflect Elizabeth Durack’s intuitive affinity with an Aboriginal view of the world.
-Using a limited palette of ochre colours she created works, striking in drama and design, that combined an essence of ... -
+All four series reflect Elizabeth Durack’s affinity with an Aboriginal view of the world.
+Using a limited palette of ochre colours she created works, striking in drama and design, that combined an essence of Aboriginality ... -

 Love Magic